chibrander/jStringy-JavaScript-Library-for-Text-Manipulation/README.md

 **getWordByNum Function Syntax**

-Gets the Nth word by number.
+Gets the Nth word from the left by number.

 >**getWordByNum([text],[word_number])**